twRbo/Bidding-program/README.md

 # Bidding-program
-User can bid in this program.
+This program includes server and client.User can bid in this program.